rand-projects/fisb-decode/docs/source/document.rst

 Images in harvest require GDAL and its python bindings to be installed.
-**HOWEVER**, If you will be using QGIS, just install QGIS: **DO NOT** install the ``ubuntugis/ppa`` or its associated packages.
+**HOWEVER**, If you will be using QGIS, just install QGIS: **DO NOT** install the ``gdal-bin`` or ``libgdal-dev``.
 QGIS will install GDAL as part of its installation.
-If you install both QGIS and the below packages, they will conflict.
+If you install both QGIS and the below packages, they might conflict.
 The below packages are needed if you are installing on a headless server without a window system (i.e. no QGIS), or if you don't want to install QGIS.
 Install the following packages (if you will not be installing QGIS): ::

-  sudo add-apt-repository ppa:ubuntugis/ppa
-  sudo apt update
   sudo apt install gdal-bin libgdal-dev

 Next you will install various python dependencies.